vtrivedy/r1_vlm/README.md

 ```

 # Task 1: Message Decoding
 We trained `Qwen2.5VL-3B-Instruct` to solve short cryptograms.
 A cryptogram is a message that has been encoded using a substitution cipher.
 The model is given a coded message and a decoder image, and it must recover the original message.
 This task has the nice property that it is very difficult to solve without engaging with both text and image modalities - so it forces the model to use all of its capabilities.
+Our model achieves 96% accuracy on our eval set.

 Demo video: